flankechen/stereo_seethrough/README.md

-## stereo seeghtough
+## stereo see-through

-this is the executable and source code of stereo seethrough for VisionerTech VMG-PROV 01. once you have calibrate the headset with [stereo cabliration](https://github.com/flankechen/stereo_calib_executable), run this and put it in the headset to see rectified image pair for seethrough experience.
+this is the executable and source code of stereo seethrough for VisionerTech VMG-PROV 01. once you have calibrate the headset with [stereo cabliration](https://github.com/flankechen/stereo_calib_executable), run this and put it in the headset to see rectified image pair for see-through experience.

 ## Requirement: